Joshua Schultz, Ph.D., P.E., LEED A.P.

 Associate Professor, Civil Engineering

-I earned my PhD at Marquette University and then went to work at Skidmore Owings and Merrill (SOM) as a structural engineer for a number of high-profile, high-rise buildings around the world.
-After several years, I returned to academia by teaching at...
+Dr. Schultz first worked at Skidmore Owings and Merrill (SOM) as a structural engineer for a number of high-profile, high-rise buildings around the world.
+After several years, he returned to academia by teaching at Milwaukee School of Engineering (MSOE)....

 Joshua Schultz